ndhorton/ls170/ls171/spot_wiki_questions.md

 There are two versions of IP in use.
 The older and still more dominant, IPv4, has 32 bit addresses, while IPv6 has 128-bit addresses.
 Since 32 bits only provides around 4.3 billion IPv4 addresses, workarounds are already needed to serve the existing number of Internet-connected devices.
 IPv6's 128 bit address space provides a truly vast number of unique addresses, more than enough for the foreseeable future.

 In human readable form, IPv4 addresses are divided into four groups of eight bits, or octets.
 Each dot-separated octet is represented as a decimal number between 0 and 255.
-E.g. `106.128.1.233`
+E.g. `106.128.23.233`

-MAC addressing, the form of address used by the layer below the Network layer, the Data Link layer, is unsuitable for inter-network addressing since MAC addresses are flat (mostly arbitrary) and burned-in.
+MAC addressing, the form of address used by the layer below the Network layer, the Data Link layer, is unsuitable for inter-network addressing since MAC addresses are flat (mostly arbitrary and unstructured) and burned-in.
 IP addresses, by contrast, are hierarchical and logical.
 The IP address space is hierarchically divided into subnetworks of decreasing size (in a scheme known as subnetting).
 IP addresses are logical in that they can be assigned and revoked as devices are connected to and disconnected from any given subnetwork within the IP network.
 This means that an IP address gives the current logical position of a host and the subnetwork it is connected to within the overall IP network, and this is why IP addressing is suitable for routing between networks.
 Routers can route traffic from one network to another, from one router to another, in a series of hops across the Internet, with each hop bringing the data closer to its destination.
 Each router only needs to maintain records in its routing table for the proximate routers in the IP network hierarchy, whereas with flat MAC addresses, each router would need to maintain the address of every machine on the Internet in order to forward traffic.